Nixon-orel/Main/readme.md

 Here will be generalinformation about my edication.
+Ruby rush.